The autonomous space mechanic.

 built for orbit.

-S.U.P.E.R. is a fully autonomous robotic spacecraft that can rendezvous with, inspect, repair, and refuel satellites already in orbit — no human pilot required.
+S.U.P.E.R. is a fully autonomous robotic spacecraft that can rendezvous with, inspect, repair, and refuel satellites already in orbit.
+No human pilot required.

 • 🦾